Canon SX70 vs Nikon D4S

 |15.||Nikon D4||Y||mono / mono||Y||Y||micro||2.0||-||-||-|

 |16.||Panasonic FZ80||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the SX70 offers wifi support, while the D4S does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D4S (unlike the SX70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D4S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon SX70 better than the Nikon D4S or vice versa?
 The listing below highlights the relative strengths of the two models.